divanshu-06/Summer-Analytics_2025/Final_Capstone_Project/README.md

    `Priceₜ₊₁=Priceₜ+ α ×(Occupancy/Capacity)`

 5. **Module 2: Demand Based Pricing Model**
-   A more enhanced model that calculates a demand score using multiple features (occupancy, queue, traffic, etc.) and adjusts price accordingly.
+   A more enhanced model that calculates a demand score using multiple features (occupancy, queue, traffic etc.) and adjusts price accordingly.
    Formula:
    `Priceₜ=BasePrice×(1+ λ ×NormalizedDemand)`

 6. **Price Stream**
-   The output from the model is emitted in real-time for each parking slot and timestamp.
+   The output from the model is emitted in real time for each parking slot and timestamp.
 Pathway handles the continuous flow of this data.

 7. **Bokeh Visualization**
-   Real-time line charts plot the price evolution for each slot using Bokeh.
+   Real time line charts plot the price evolution for each slot using Bokeh.
 These charts help visualize the price changes.

 ---